Yuzu Marmalade

 Simmer with Sugar:

-Simmer over low heat for a few hours until the mixture thickens to a marmalade-like consistency, stirring occasionally.
+Simmer over low heat for about 2 hours until the mixture thickens to a marmalade-like consistency, stirring occasionally.

 Cool and Store: